 BCom: Marketing, Management Science & Information Systems – Auckland University.

-Product Marketing across Mercedes-Benz passenger vehicles & trucks, including the introduction of the SSangYong brand (powered by Mercedes-Benz) into NZ, with the Giltrap Group.
+Product Marketing across Mercedes-Benz passenger vehicles & trucks, including the introduction of the SSangYong brand (powered by Mercedes-Benz) into NZ, with the family-owned Giltrap Group.

 Worked in our ~100 year old family business (Leonard & Dingley) for 5 years as mentioned, as a 4th generation family member, including founding a fast growth subsidiary venture outside of our union-heavy industry, with ~100 staff, that succeeded.
 The businesses sold to Toll Holdings.

 Founded and grew Co-Pilot, across commercial and non-profit projects.

 Founded GrownUps and as a result of the rapid growth, managed the business over a 12 year period until late 2018 when we’d transitioned from a small New Zealand SME into part of a global behemoth.

 We’d seen an opportunity to create an online lifestyle magazine, social club, brain training and product/service hub for the active and growing 50+ demographic – and so did it.

 During this time I was responsible for negotiating:

 – an agreed 20% stake from Sentinel/Seniors Finance (now part of Heartland Bank), at start-up (+ a later buy back);